alexej-schelle/HandbookOfDataScience/PhP/README.md

 Get Symfonie
 ------------
-With git clone git clone https://github.com/symfony/symfony.git or fork the repository.
+With git clone https://github.com/symfony/symfony.git or fork the repository.